tango-controls/tango-kernel-followup/2019-11-15/Minutes.md

 They plan to move to CentOS 8 in 2020.

 It has been agreed during the meeting to require a C++ 11 compatible compiler for the tango-9-lts branch.
 A new decision will be taken around August 2020 to decide whether C++ 14 compatible compilers will be required for this branch too.
+(Info: C++11 support comes with gcc 4.8 - C++14 support comes with gcc 5.0)

 Very old compilers will still be supported in the 9.3-backports branch.